malishav/OSCOAP/draft-selander-ace-object-security.md

 Given an unprotected CoAP request, including header, options and payload, the client SHALL perform the following steps to create a protected CoAP request using a security context associated with the target resource:

 1. Increment the Sender Sequence Number by one (note that this means that sequence number 0 is never used).
 If the Sender Sequence Number exceeds the maximum number for the AEAD algorithm, the client MUST NOT process any requests with the given security context.
-The client SHOULD acquire a new security context before this happens.
+The client SHOULD acquire a new security context (and consequently inform the server about it) before this happens.
 The latter is out of scope of this memo.

 2. Compute the COSE object as specified in {{sec-obj-cose}}

     * the IV in the AEAD is created by XORing the static IV (Sender IV) with the partial IV (Sender Sequence Number).
     * If the block option is used, the AAD includes the MAC from the previous fragment sent (from the second fragment and following) {{AAD}}.
-This means that the endpoint MUST store the MAC of each fragment to compute the following.
+This means that the endpoint MUST store the MAC of each last-sent fragment to compute the following.

 3. Format the protected CoAP message as an ordinary CoAP message, with the following Header, Options, and Payload, based on the unprotected CoAP message: